The summary is especially intended for me, to find faster what I read and remember in the past.

 A few common errors on verb complementation include:

-• A small number of reporting words CANNOT be followed by a "that" noun clause.
+- A small number of reporting words CANNOT be followed by a "that" noun clause.
 They include support, present, present, discuss, describe, oppose.
 Thus, the following sentences are wrong.
+The research supports that the previous finding is true.
+The data described that the higher resistance, the lower current.

-• The verb "make" and "let" are complemented by a verb in the base form, without "to".
+- The verb "make" and "let" are complemented by a verb in the base form, without "to".
 It is better to replace "make" to "force", "require", "cause", "lead to", "let" to "allow", "permit", "enable" "facilitate."

-The excerpt of this first chapter is freely available here
+The excerpt of this first chapter is freely available here.

 Chapter 2: Clause combination